 For older children, adolescents and adults, these symptoms are common:

-- Constant earache
+- A constant earache

-- Pressure in the ears
+- A feeling of pressure in the ears

-- Difficulty understanding speech or engaging in conversation
+- Difficulty understanding speech

 - Feelings of dizziness or imbalance